This article was originally published by ZCLA.org

 In a time of unprecedented challenges to economies, socio-political structures, ecological systems, anxiety is widespread and suffering is deep.
 How is it possible to provide effective interventions to individuals, and communities, rather than the preconceived notions of “experts.”
 How do we bear witness to the unique characteristics of the situation, rather than inflict external theories which we presume will fix things?
 For me, Council provides a dynamic and generative space for easing suffering, interconnecting, and flourishing together.
 I’m so grateful to have found a path that enables me to support this work in the world.

 Throughout my life, I’ve been captivated by storytelling.
 As a teen, I was a semi-professional actor and, after Brown University and a variety of drama schools, was led into directing and producing film.
-Some years into a Hollywood career, I was introduced to an innovative program unfolding at my daughter’s elementary school, in partnership with The Ojai Foundation.
+Some years into a Hollywood career, I was introduced to an innovative program unfolding at my daughter’s elementary school.

 After the Rodney King riots, the school was rife with racial tension, frustration and conflict.
 I watched as the practice of Council was introduced to the students and to the greater school community, and I observed a radical transformation of the campus into an empathic, cohesive community of stakeholders.
 The school community became engaged and unified

-As our program’s popularity grew and the necessity of interfacing with systems beyond schools became apparent (government, corrections, veterans affairs, corporations, health care), we came to recognize the need for an outward-facing organization that could collaborate with these systems.
-In 2013, the Board of The Ojai Foundation agreed to “spin off ” its council work – the independent Center for Council was launched.
+As Council’s popularity grew, and the necessity of interfacing with systems beyond schools became apparent (government, corrections, veterans affairs, corporations, health care), we came to recognize the need for an outward-facing organization that could collaborate with these systems.
+In 2013, Center for Council was launched as an independent organization, fiscally sponsored by Community Partners.

 As director of the Center for Council, I have been responsible for developing and supporting Council trainings and programs locally, and throughout the world, in prisons, hospitals, community and environmental groups, social-profit organizations, social service agencies, and businesses.
 By sitting in quiet and contemplative sharing, Council participants report that they feel “more heard and seen” by peers, co-workers, families and friends.
 They discover a greater sense of community and empathy for those around them, as well as an increased sense of self-esteem and empowerment.
 They report that they find their voice, discover what truly matters, and take a stand for themselves, their values and their dreams.